Quantitative propagation of chaos for non-exchangeable diffusions via first-passage percolation: From the particle system to the percolation process

 \section{From the particle system to the percolation process}

-This section is devoted to the proof of Theorem \ref{th:CTMC}, which bounds the entropies $H_{[t]}(v)$ and $H_{t}(v)$ in terms of the percolation process.
+This section is devoted to the proof of Proposition \ref{pr:CTMC}, which bounds the entropies $H_{[t]}(v)$ and $H_{t}(v)$ in terms of the percolation process.
 To this end, we first derive in Section \ref{subsec:iterated.hierachy} the hierarchy of differential inequalities satisfied by these entropies, stated in \eqref{intro:hierarchy-new} in the introduction.
-Section \ref{subsec:proof.thm.2.7} then shows how to deduce Theorem \ref{th:CTMC} from these hierarchies.
+Section \ref{subsec:proof.thm.2.7} then shows how to deduce Proposition \ref{pr:CTMC} from these hierarchies.

 The following shorthand notation will be useful: For $v \subset [n]$ and $j\in [n]\backslash v$, let $vj:=v\cup\{j\}$.